ahmetsarica/react-vite-ts/README.md

 # Movies React - Typescript - Vite

-This is a small Movie project
+This is a small Movie project create with React + Vite.

 ## :hammer: Configured development tools: